jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/Management-Backstage/Insert/Image-Safe-Standard.md

 f) Except for the /tmp directory, other directories do not allow 777 permissions.

-g) The default Log Service is guaranteed to run normally, such as dmesg, syslog, wtmp, btmp, sudo, etc.
+g) The default Log Service is guaranteed to run normally, such as dmesg, syslog, wtmp, btmp, and sudo.

 h) Non-public service ports are not open to the extranet (such as redis 6379, mongodb 27017, etc.), only open what is required.

-4. Security testing
+4. Security Testing
 4.1.
 Security testing principle
 a) The principle does not allow for the existence of security vulnerabilities with known public fixes.